 2. Take Feedback and Suggestions from Employees

 Great leaders inculcate the power of listening to their employees.
 Empowering employees to share their feedback and suggestions inspires problem-solving, and the availability of better solutions.
 As per Forbes research, employees whose input is appreciated are more productive than those who feel underappreciated.
+Furthermore, utilizing their feedback to craft and implement an employee rewards system that is tailored and reflective of their needs cultivates satisfaction and fosters a stronger work culture.

 Acknowledge their input by conducting surveys, review meetings, etc. However, surveys can turn out to be downturn due to the excessive influx of data.
 Large data sets make analysis tedious and erroneous.
 To avert this, use survey software like Zonka, to get powerful survey insights and detailed reports.